 As usual, the church will be transferring this celebration from Oct.
-31 to coincide with the Beggars’ Night celebration in Washington Court House (Thursday, Oct.
-27 from 6-8 p.m.).
+31 to coincide with the Beggars’ Night celebration in Washington Court House (this Thursday from 5-8 p.m.).

 Like many holy days of the church, the celebration of All Hallows’ Eve (or Hallowe’en) has undergone a shift from a Christian holy day into a cultural holiday.
 Many of the activities the church does today have their roots in the Christian history of the event.

 For instance, the spooky nature of the holiday comes from the practice of keeping the church (which sat in the middle of a graveyard) open through the night.
 The church would be lit by candles and the church-bell would be tolled (rung slowly in the same manner used at funerals) from dusk until dawn.
 This was done to call the lost souls (those that resisted or got confused on their way to the afterlife) back to the church where their path would be clear.

 Another example is the practice of dressing up as monsters, specifically those deemed unholy.
 The idea was that by taking on their appearance, we were proclaiming that, as followers of Christ, we knew that they held no power over us – they were just pretend.

 Finally, we give out gifts (candy) to children.
 This one is a blending from the start of something cultural with something religious.
 In feudal times, there was a practice called misrule where at certain festivals, the social order was reversed (with strict rules and limits).
 At these times, the peasants could demand gifts from the nobility.
 This may seem like generosity, but it was actually designed to give false hope to the peasants and keep them from rising up against their rulers.